Skip to content

 Se relationships take years to build

-Running international PR from a London office without these relationships consistently underperforms
+Run international PR from a London office without them and you consistently underperform

 The travel trade channel

-International luxury travel agents and their networks remain a significant channel for London luxury hospitality.
+International luxury travel agents and their networks remain a major channel for London luxury hospitality.

 The networks that matter: